Horlar-1st/30-Day-Project/README.md

 ## 🙌 Credits

-Developed by [Shoyombo Moshood O.](https://linkedin.com/in/shoyombo-moshood-582003126/) as a project work to improve my Python skills and build consistency in practice.
+Developed by [Shoyombo Moshood O.](https://linkedin.com/in/shoyombo-moshood-582003126/) as a daily project work to improve my Python skills and build consistency in practice.